Cumulocity-IoT/cumulocity-blueprint-forge/README.md

 With intuitive search functionality, selecting the perfect dashboard template has never been easier.
 * **Share Dashboards:** Effortlessly share and reuse your customized Dashboards within your own tenant or across different tenants.
 Now, easily add your personalized Dashboards to the catalog for seamless access.
+* **Create Simulator From Dashboard Catalog:** Now you can attach your simulator configuration file and create simulator directly from Dashboard Catalog.

 ## Installation